tomwbond/levystag/script.md

 An enchanted duel to brighten the fray.”

 **Second Witch:**
-“A duel of wit, of speed, of flair,
+“A duel of wit, of speed, of flair,"

+**Third Witch:**
-But beware, for magic fills the air!”
+"But beware, for magic fills the air!”

 *They wave their hands, and a shimmering magical "arena" appears—though it’s all imaginary.
 Illusions of weapons flash briefly.
 The audience sees nothing but must imagine the magical scene through the characters’ reactions.*